Romsh1/Global-Happiness-Trend-Analysis/README.md

 - 🔍 Perform exploratory data analysis (EDA) to identify global and regional trends
 - 🗺️ Visualize changes in happiness over time using interactive and static plots
 - 💡 Derive insights about the key drivers of happiness
-- 🧠 (Optional) Build a predictive model to estimate happiness scores based on key indicators
+- 🧠 (In future) Build a predictive model to estimate happiness scores based on key indicators

 ---